fighter-lee/MyApplication/goodStudy/template.md

 * 事物1:the urban population
 * 事物2:the rural population

-    As can been seen from the column chart above,remarkably different trends of population between urban area and rural area are vividly demonstrated.There was a striking growth in the rural population, from 300 million in 1990 to 666 million in 2010.
+    As can be seen from the column chart above,remarkably different trends of population between urban area and rural area are vividly demonstrated.There was a striking growth in the rural population, from 300 million in 1990 to 666 million in 2010.
 At the meanwhile,the urban population has undergone a slight decline during the same period,descending from 834 million to 674 million.